microsoft/customer-insights-azure-data-workshop/lab04.md

 15. The right node of the Split Data asset is connected to another instance of **Select Columns in Dataset**.
 This extracts the Customer ID’s of the testing data.
-We are going to join this back in to the results dataset after the models have run.
+We are going to join this back in to the results dataset after the models have run. _Note that the description "Extract customer ID to join back in later" can be added in the Comment section of the properties pane of that module.
+This is optional._

     <img src="images/lab04/media/image33.png" style="width:3.04853in;height:1.57265in" alt="Diagram Description automatically generated" /><img src="images/lab04/media/image34.png" style="width:3.46568in;height:1.52663in" />